ClintMclean74/SDRReradiationSpectrumAnalyzer/README.md

 Start the reradiation spectrum analyzer with launch.bat.

+To connect a compatible device using GNU Radio first launch the flowgraph GNURadioDeviceFlowgraph.grc (in the "GNURadioDeviceFlowgraph\" folder) then the launch.bat files or SDRSpectrumAnalyzerOpenGL.exe

 Run SDRSpectrumAnalyzerOpenGL.exe for these usage instructions and edit launch.bat accordingly.

 Usage: SDRSpectrumAnalyzerOpenGL [-a] [-m] [-f] [-s] [-e] [-S]